masonhub/Cookie-Clicker/README.md

 # Doodle-Jumper

-// The project is created with unity and is produced as an project files
+// The project is created with unity and is produced as an project files for the Submission
-// Doodle jump contains a build file as well
+// Doodle jump contains a build file